rsksmart/devportal-1.0/tutorials/tokens/create-a-collectable-token.md

 ![create-react-app](/assets/img/tutorials/create-a-collectable-token/image-01.png)

-The option `--use-npm` is to select npm  as package manager
+The option `--use-npm` is to select npm as package manager.

 [npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) comes with npm 5.2+ and higher, see [instructions for older npm versions](https://gist.github.com/gaearon/4064d3c23a77c74a3614c498a8bb1c5f).